-"Floodplain management:" means the operation of an overall program of corrective and preventive measures for reducing flood damage, including but not limited to emergency preparedness plans, flood control works and floodplain management regulations.
+Floodplain Management: means the operation of an overall program o corrective and preventive measures for reducing flood damage, including but not limited to emergency preparedness plans, flood control works and floodplain management regulations.

-"Floodplain management regulations:" means zoning ordinances, subdivision regulations, building codes, health regulations, special purpose ordinances (such as a floodplain ordinance, grading ordinance and erosion control ordinance) and other applications of police power.
+Floodplain Management Regulations: means zoning ordinances, subdivision regulations, building codes, health regulations, special purpose ordinances (such as a floodplain ordinance, grading ordinance and erosion control ordinance) and other applications of police power.
 The term describes such state or local regulations, in any combination thereof, which provide standards for the purpose of flood damage prevention and reduction.

-"Flood protection system:" means those physical structural works for which funds have been authorized, appropriated, and expended and which have been constructed specifically to modify flooding in order to reduce the extent of the areas within a community subject to a "special flood hazard" and the extent of the depths of associated flooding.
+Flood Protection System: means those physical structural works for which funds have been authorized, appropriated, and expended and which have been constructed specifically to modify flooding in order to reduce the extent of the areas within a community subject to a "special flood hazard" and the extent of the depths of associated flooding.
 Such a system typically includes hurricane tidal barriers, dams, reservoirs, levees or dikes.
 These specialized flood modifying works are those constructed in conformance with sound engineering standards.

-"Flood proofing:" means any combination of structural and non-structural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures and their contents.
+Flood Proofing: means any combination of structural and non-structural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures and their contents.

-"Floodway (regulatory floodway):" means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.
+Floodway (Regulatory Floodway): means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.

-"Highest adjacent grade:" means the highest natural elevation of the ground surface prior to construction next to the proposed walls of a structure.
+Highest Adjacent Grade: means the highest natural elevation of the ground surface prior to construction next to the proposed walls of a structure.

-"Historic structure:" means any structure that is:
+Historic Structure: means any structure that is:

-- 1. Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - 2.
-Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - 3.
-Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of Interior; and - 4.
-Individually listed on a local inventory or historic places in communities with historic preservation programs that have been certified either: - a.
-By an approved state program as determined by the Secretary of the Interior or; - b.
-Directly by the Secretary of the Interior in states without approved programs.
+- a.
+Listed individually in the National Register of Historic Places (a listing maintained by the Department of Interior) or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - b.
+Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - c.
+Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of Interior; and d.
+Individually listed on a local inventory or historic places in communities with historic preservation programs that have been certified either:

+- (1) by an approved state program as determined by the Secretary of the Interior or; - (2) directly by the Secretary of the Interior in states without approved programs.

-"Levee:" means a man-made structure, usually an earthen embankment, designed and constructed in accordance with sound engineering practices to contain, control, or divert the flow of water so as to provide protection from temporary flooding.
+Levee: means a man-made structure, usually an earthen embankment, designed and constructed in accordance with sound engineering practices to contain, control, or divert the flow of water so as to provide protection from temporary flooding.

-"Levee system:" means a flood protection system which consists of a levee, or levees, and associated structures, such as closure and drainage devices, which are constructed and operated in accordance with sound engineering practices.
+Levee System: means a flood protection system which consists of a levee, or levees, and associated structures, such as closure and drainage devices, which are constructed and operated in accordance with sound engineering practices.

-"Lowest floor:" means the lowest floor of the lowest enclosed area (including basement).
+Lowest Floor: means the lowest floor of the lowest enclosed area (including basement).
 An unfinished or flood resistant enclosure, usable solely for parking or vehicles, building access or storage in an area other than a basement area is not considered a building's lowest floor; provided that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirement of Section 60.3 of the National Flood Insurance Program regulations.